Microsoft Copilot Studio vs Voiceflow (2026)

 Pros

-- ✓Industry-leading design tooling with version control, design system enforcement, and prototype testing makes Voiceflow the strongest fit for product and design teams that own conversational AI
+- ✓Industry-leading visual agent builder with production pipelines (dev, staging, production), version control, and prototype testing makes Voiceflow the strongest fit for CX and product teams that want full control over agent behavior without engineering bottlenecks

 Limitations